ECO-HZ/Quantify_fungal_var/README.md

     * RS	                 Root-to-shoot mass ratio (g g-1)
     * Fungal_field_Di	 Fungal compositional distinctiveness estimated in the field
     * Fungal_green_Di	 Fungal compositional distinctiveness estimated in the greenhouse experiment
-    * Fun_Di	         Species functional distinctiveness for each year and site
+    * Funct_Di	         Species functional distinctiveness for each year and site
-    * Phy_Di	         Species phylogenetic distinctiveness for each year and site
+    * Phylo_Di	         Species phylogenetic distinctiveness for each year and site

-**Data-specific onformation for:** ***Field_fungi_Flattening.xlsx***

-    * Abundance table of raw sequencing data of rhizosphere fungi from field survey (rarefied to minimum sample size)
+    * PCoA1	          The first PCoA axis of rhizosphere fungal communities of all field soil samples
+    * PCoA2	         The second PCoA axis of rhizosphere fungal communities of all field soil samples
+    * Fungal_Di_field_com	          Fungal compositional distinctiveness estimated in the field based on shared ASVs
+    * Fungal_Di_green_com	          Fungal compositional distinctiveness estimated in the greenhouse experiment based on shared ASVs

 **Data-specific onformation for:** ***Greenhouse_data_raw_ASVs.xlsx***

     * Abundance table of raw sequencing data of rhizosphere fungi from greenhouse experiment (not rarefied to minimum sample size)